On This Page:

 This course fulfills the OSAA concussion requirements as called out in the Oregon State statute on concussion management (see Concussion tab on the OSAA Health & Safety page).

 Annually Oregon Online Steroid Training and Assessment All Coaches (including Assistants) Every 4 years Positive Coaching Alliance Training

 The Positive Coaching Alliance (PCA) has several Courses and Live Workshops to help coaches foster a positive, character-building youth sports experience.
 While the PCA training is not required, it is strongly encouraged by the OHSLA as a methodology to help athletes gain respect for the spirit of the game and get more out their sports experience.

 Not Required NA

-** As noted in the OHSLA SOPs, at least one NHFS certified coach must be present with the players on the field at all times, so a team may need more than one certified coach if there will be times when the head coach is not present at a game or practice..
+** As noted in the OHSLA SOPs, a NFHS Fundamentals of Coaching certified coach must be present at all times when players are on the field.
+Therefore a team may need more than one certified coach if there could be occasions when the head coach is not present at a game or practice..